|

 Grants/Awards

-2020 Fellowes Athenaeum Trust Fund workshop grant
+2020 Fellowes Athenaeum Trust grant (to teach 5-week online poetry workshop)

 2013 Program of the Year award for Write on the DOT, UMass Boston Beacon Awards